GO BEYOND IN THE STUDIO...

 100% proofing

 Going beyond its photo editing prowess, when it comes to image reproduction, Photoshop remains the most versatile and powerful graphic platform for fine art printing.
 It takes a lot of skill and knowledge to successfully print exactly what you see on screen, but PS offers support at each stage.
-For every image differs in its make-up and therefore it requires individual attention.
+For every capture differs in its make-up and therefore it requires individual attention.
 Manipulating brightness, vibrance and tonal values when proofing can be time consuming and expensively frustrating.
-Yet a few adjustments and layered strip proofing can show exactly where your settings and ICC profiles need to be without wastage.
+Yet a few adjustments and layered strip proofing can show exactly where your settings and ICC profiles need to be without excessive wastage.

 Printing perfection